llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Prefer not to respond

 This question seeks to explore the boundaries of fluency that a lawyer may encounter when attempting to represent local Saint Lucian Kwéyòl (Antillean Creole/Patios) speaking clientele.
-This heritage language is the second most spoken language on the island.
+It was a heritage language and the second most spoken language on the island.
 Reduced language barriers would allow lawyers to better relay facts, arguments, and sentiments of clients with the distinct Kwéyòl (Antillean Creole/Patios) speaking background.
 This may establish if there is or is not a need for lawyers to acquire the language.

 + *14. If you do speak more than one language, please indicate if your multilingual skill was ever crucial to representing a client.*